A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Quantitative Evaluation}

-Quantitative comparison results are listed in Table \ref{tab:addlabel}, and our results are the best for VIF, SCD, CC and $ Q^{AB/F} $, as the quantitative results in the \emph{TNO} dataset, which indicates that our fusion results adaptively preserve the edge and detail information of input image pairs.
-Specifically, the mean value of $ Q^{AB/F} $ in \emph{TNO} and \emph{RoadScene} datasets is much higher than in the other models, corresponding to the thermal targets' sharp edge in the fusion images of the quantitative experiment.
-For EN, AG and SD, our results are not optimal but not too far from the best results, which can be considered as a trade-off of adding complementary information from the visible image to the higher contrast infrared image.
+Quantitative comparison results are listed in Table \ref{tab:addlabel}, and our results are the best for EN, SCD and CC, as the quantitative results in the \emph{TNO} dataset, which indicates that our fusion results adaptively preserve the edge and detail information of input image pairs.
+Specifically, the mean value of SCD and CC in \emph{TNO} and \emph{RoadScene} datasets is higher than other models, corresponding to the richest transferred information from the input image pairs.
+For VIF and SD, our results are not optimal but not too far from the best results, which can be considered as a trade-off of adding complementary information from the visible image to the higher contrast infrared image.
 In summary, our fusion results generate rich texture detail information meanwhile the preservation of saliency thermal targets is comparable.